elegantapp/pwa-asset-generator/README.md

 2. You can create your own html input file which uses css media queries and provides different padding options based on breakpoints: https://material.io/design/layout/responsive-layout-grid.html#breakpoints

 ### How can I generate a PNG image with transparency?
-Although default background color is **transparent**, there's another option that you need to use to generate transparent images: **opaque**.
+Although the default background color is **transparent**, there's another option that you need to use to generate transparent images: **opaque**.

 You need to run your CLI command with `--opaque false` option in order to get the transparency; `pwa-asset-generator logo.svg --opaque false`.

 This might be confusing for some but it's necessary to support the use of background values with alpha channels.

+### How can I generate a transparent favicon, and app icons with opaque background?
+Default behaviour of the library is to generate a favicon along with app icons.
+So, it's not possible to generate one without other.

+However, you can use this workaround to work with this edge case:

+* First, generate a favicon with `--opaque false --iconOnly --favicon` options.
+* Then, overwrite app icons with `--background "#FFF" --iconOnly` options.

 ## Troubleshooting